 Note: Intersection lengths are core lengths and do not necessarily represent the true width of the mineralized zone.
 Weighted average grades are calculated from assays of drill core with nominal sample lengths of 1.0 metres.
 The detection limit of the assay method is 0.05 ppm gold.
 Some of the samples within the intersected lengths reported in the table are below the detection limit and the assay value for those samples used in the weighted average grade calculation is zero.
 NSV means no significant values, n/a means not applicable.

-Plan for future exploration work
+Plan of future exploration work